 Special Residential Services Board.
-The Impact of Placement in Special Care Unit Settings on the Wellbeing of Young People and their Families.
+The Impact of Placement in Children's residential centre Settings on the Wellbeing of Young People and their Families.
 Dublin: Special Residential Services Board; 2004.

 United Nations.
 Guidelines for the Alternative Care of Children.
 Geneva: United Nations; 2009.